Michae1CC/aws-cdk-examples/step-function-map-io/README.md

 ## Global Resources

 To start, we can define an s3 bucket which will store the images downloaded by our step function.
-I've set up my bucket to move object to Glacier Instant Retrieval after one day.
+I've set up the bucket to move object to Glacier Instant Retrieval after one day.

 ```typescript